mannduuu07-png/ecommerce-funnel-analysis/README.md

 ## 🎯 Key Questions
 1. Is the payment success rate stable across regions and devices?
 2. Where do users drop off before completing a purchase?
-3. Which drop-off stage represents the highest revenue recovery opportunity?
+3. Which drop-off stage represents the highest-priority conversion recovery opportunity?

 ---